McTavishLab/R_OpenTree_tutorials/_episodes/03-broken-taxa.md

 Nice!
 We got a subtree of 85 tips, containing all descendants from the node that also contains _Canis_.

-This includes species assigned to genera other than _Canis_.
+If you explore the taxon names at the tip, you will notice that this includes species assigned to genera other than _Canis_.

-> ## Note: Get an induced subtree of taxonomic children
+Now, what if I want a subtree of certain taxonomic ranks withing my group?
+Go to the next episode and find out how you can do this!

->
+> > ## Pro Tip 3.2: Get an induced subtree of taxonomic children
-> It might seem non phylogenetic, but what if I _really, really_ need a tree containing species within the genus _Canis_ only?
+> >
->
+> > What if I _really, really_ need a tree containing species within the genus _Canis_ only, excluding everything that does not belong to the genus taxonomically, even if it does phylogenetically?
-> We can get the OTT ids of the taxonomic children of our taxon of interest and use the function `tol_induced_subtree()`.
+> >
->
+> > We can get the OTT ids of the taxonomic children of our taxon of interest and use the function `tol_induced_subtree()`.
-> > ## So, here is my hack, enjoy!
+> >
 > >
-> > First, get the taxonomic children.
+> > First, we will get the taxonomic children.
 > >
 > > ~~~
 > > canis_taxonomy <- rotl::taxonomy_subtree(resolved_names["Canis",]$ott_id)